Wondering how to visit Kozjak Waterfall? Here’s everything you need to know to plan your trip.

-Kozjak waterfall, or Slap Kozjak as they say in Slovene (slap means waterfall), is a 45 minutes hike from the town center of Kobarid.
+Kozjak waterfall is a 45 minutes hike from the town center of Kobarid.
 The hike has beautiful scenery of turquoise rivers, vast green nature, a hanging bridge and a historical bridge.

 Table of Contents

 Kozjak Waterfall, or Slap Kozjak as they say in Slovene (slap means waterfall), is by many considered the most beautiful waterfall in Slovenia.